The Fast-Mimicking Diet

 11.00am: As you can see from the video (above) I consumed a very small amount of sea salt that morning.
 After feeling lightheaded I took a larger dose, around 1/4 teaspoon of it, washed down with a small amount of water.

-Hunger: I recorded my hunger levels through the whole experience, and it slowly crept up to a 7/10 by late evening.
+Hunger: I recorded my hunger levels through the whole experience.
+It slowly crept up to a 7/10 by late evening.
 This was the same level I felt the previous night having skipped dinner, so I was certainly aware of it but it wasn’t distracting in any way.

 Below are my hunger levels (rated out of 10) across the four days.
 The red line (above 7/10) was what I perceived to be “uncomfortably hungry”.